JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler/Workbook_3_Topical_and_Doctrinal_Studies/The_Morontia_Life.md

 ### I. MORONTIA DEFINED

 1. Morontia is the realm between the material and the spiritual.
 	> “_Morontia_ is a term designating a vast level intervening between the material and the spiritual.
 It may designate personal or impersonal realities, living or nonliving energies.
-The warp of morontia is spiritual; its woof is physical.”
-[UB 0:5.12](/en/The_Urantia_Book/0#p5_12)
+The warp of morontia is spiritual; its woof is physical.” <a id="s31_241"></a>[UB 0:5.12](/en/The_Urantia_Book/0#p5_12)
 2. Bridges the gulf between mortal origin and spiritual status.
 	> “Much of the reality of the spiritual worlds is of the morontia order, a phase of universe reality wholly unknown on Urantia.
 The goal of personality existence is spiritual, but the morontia creations always intervene, bridging the gulf between the material realms of mortal origin and the superuniverse spheres of advancing spiritual status.
-It is in this realm that the Master Spirits make their great contribution to the plan of man’s Paradise ascension.”
-[UB 16:4.6](/en/The_Urantia_Book/16#p4_6)
+It is in this realm that the Master Spirits make their great contribution to the plan of man’s Paradise ascension.” <a id="s33_462"></a>[UB 16:4.6](/en/The_Urantia_Book/16#p4_6)

 ### II.
 THE MORONTIA TEMPLE

 1. Morontia temples belong to the era of light and life.
 	> “The presence of a morontia temple at the capital of an inhabited world is the certificate of the admission of such a sphere to the settled ages of light and life.
 Before the Teacher Sons leave a world at the conclusion of their terminal mission, they inaugurate this final epoch of evolutionary attainment; they preside on that day when the ‘holy temple comes down upon earth.’
 This event, signalizing the dawn of the era of light and life, is always honored by the personal presence of the Paradise bestowal Son of that planet, who comes to witness this great day.
 There in this temple of unparalleled beauty, this bestowal Son of Paradise proclaims the long-time Planetary Prince as the new Planetary Sovereign and invests such a faithful Lanonandek Son with new powers and extended authority over planetary affairs.
 The System Sovereign is also present and speaks in confirmation of these pronouncements.
 	>
 	> “A morontia temple has three parts: Centermost is the sanctuary of the Paradise bestowal Son.
 On the right is the seat of the former Planetary Prince, now Planetary Sovereign; and when present in the temple, this Lanonandek Son is visible to the more spiritual individuals of the realm.
-On the left is the seat of the acting chief of finaliters attached to the planet.”
-[UB 55:1.1-2](/en/The_Urantia_Book/55#p1_1)
+On the left is the seat of the acting chief of finaliters attached to the planet.” <a id="s40_373"></a>[UB 55:1.1-2](/en/The_Urantia_Book/55#p1_1)
 2. Construction of the morontia temple.
 	> “Although the planetary temples have been spoken of as ‘coming down from heaven,’ in reality no actual material is transported from the system head quarters.
 The architecture of each is worked out in miniature on the system capital, and the Morontia Power Supervisors subsequently bring these approved plans to the planet.
-Here, in association with the Master Physical Controllers, they proceed to build the morontia temple according to specifications.”
-[UB 55:1.3](/en/The_Urantia_Book/55#p1_3) [Rev 21:10](/en/Bible/Revelation/21#v10).
+Here, in association with the Master Physical Controllers, they proceed to build the morontia temple according to specifications.” <a id="s42_457"></a>[UB 55:1.3](/en/The_Urantia_Book/55#p1_3) [Rev 21:10](/en/Bible/Revelation/21#v10).
 3. Description of the temple.
 	> “The average morontia temple seats about three hundred thousand spectators.
 These edifices are not used for worship, play, or for receiving broadcasts; they are devoted to the special ceremonies of the planet, such as: communications with the System Sovereign or with the Most Highs, special visualization ceremonies designed to reveal the personality presence of spirit beings, and silent cosmic contemplation.
-The schools of cosmic philosophy here conduct their graduation exercises, and here also do the mortals of the realm receive planetary recognition for achievements of high social service and for other outstanding attainments.”
-[UB 55:1.4](/en/The_Urantia_Book/55#p1_4)
+The schools of cosmic philosophy here conduct their graduation exercises, and here also do the mortals of the realm receive planetary recognition for achievements of high social service and for other outstanding attainments.” <a id="s44_641"></a>[UB 55:1.4](/en/The_Urantia_Book/55#p1_4)
 4. Translations take place in the temple.
 	> “Such a morontia temple also serves as the place of assembly for witnessing the translation of living mortals to the morontia existence.
 It is because the translation temple is composed of morontia material that it is not destroyed by the blazing glory of the consuming fire which so completely obliterates the physical bodies of those mortals who therein experience final fusion with their divine Adjusters.
 On a large world these departure flares are almost continuous, and as the number of translations increases, subsidiary morontia life shrines are provided in different areas of the planet.
-Not long since I sojourned on a world in the far north whereon twenty-five morontia shrines were functioning.”
-[UB 55:1.5](/en/The_Urantia_Book/55#p1_5)
+Not long since I sojourned on a world in the far north whereon twenty-five morontia shrines were functioning.” <a id="s46_711"></a>[UB 55:1.5](/en/The_Urantia_Book/55#p1_5)
 5. Death and translation.
 	> “Natural, physical death is not a mortal inevitability.
 The majority of advanced evolutionary beings, citizens on worlds existing in the final era of light and life, do not die; they are translated directly from the life in the flesh to the morontia existence.
 	>
 	> “This experience of translation from the material life to the morontia state—fusion of the immortal soul with the indwelling Adjuster—increases in frequency commensurate with the evolutionary progress of the planet.
-At first only a few mortals in each age attain translation levels of spiritual progress, but with the onset of the successive ages of the Teacher Sons, more and more Adjuster fusions occur before the termination of the lengthening lives of these progressing mortals; and by the time of the terminal mission of the Teacher Sons, approximately one quarter of these superb mortals are exempt from natural death.”
-[UB 55:2.1-2](/en/The_Urantia_Book/55#p2_1)
+At first only a few mortals in each age attain translation levels of spiritual progress, but with the onset of the successive ages of the Teacher Sons, more and more Adjuster fusions occur before the termination of the lengthening lives of these progressing mortals; and by the time of the terminal mission of the Teacher Sons, approximately one quarter of these superb mortals are exempt from natural death.” <a id="s50_629"></a>[UB 55:2.1-2](/en/The_Urantia_Book/55#p2_1)

 ### III.
 THE MORONTIA SELF

 1. Progressive evolution of the morontia self.
 	> “Just as a butterfly emerges from the caterpillar stage, so will the true personalities of human beings emerge on the mansion worlds, for the first time revealed apart from their onetime enshroudment in the material flesh.
-The morontia career in the local universe has to do with the continued elevation of the personality mechanism from the beginning morontia level of soul existence up to the final morontia level of progressive spirituality.”
-[UB 112:6.1](/en/The_Urantia_Book/112#p6_1)
+The morontia career in the local universe has to do with the continued elevation of the personality mechanism from the beginning morontia level of soul existence up to the final morontia level of progressive spirituality.” <a id="s55_449"></a>[UB 112:6.1](/en/The_Urantia_Book/112#p6_1)
 2. Morontia personality forms.
 	> “It is difficult to instruct you regarding your morontia personality forms for the local universe career.
 You will be endowed with morontia patterns of personality manifestability, and these are investments which, in the last analysis, are beyond your comprehension.
 Such forms, while entirely real, are not energy patterns of the material order which you now understand.
-They do, however, serve the same purpose on the local universe worlds as do your material bodies on the planets of human nativity.”
-[UB 112:6.2](/en/The_Urantia_Book/112#p6_2)
+They do, however, serve the same purpose on the local universe worlds as do your material bodies on the planets of human nativity.” <a id="s57_507"></a>[UB 112:6.2](/en/The_Urantia_Book/112#p6_2)
 3. The morontia mind.
 	> “In the morontia estate the ascending mortal is endowed with the Nebadon modification of the cosmic-mind endowment of the Master Spirit of Orvonton.
 The mortal intellect, as such, has perished, has ceased to exist as a focalized universe entity apart from the undifferentiated mind circuits of the Creative Spirit.
 But the meanings and values of the mortal mind have not perished.
-Certain phases of mind are continued in the surviving soul; certain experiential values of the former human mind are held by the Adjuster; and there persist in the local universe the records of the human life as it was lived in the flesh, together with certain living registrations in the numerous beings who are concerned with the final evaluation of the ascending mortal, beings extending in range from seraphim to Universal Censors and probably on beyond to the Supreme.”
-[UB 112:6.4](/en/The_Urantia_Book/112#p6_4)
+Certain phases of mind are continued in the surviving soul; certain experiential values of the former human mind are held by the Adjuster; and there persist in the local universe the records of the human life as it was lived in the flesh, together with certain living registrations in the numerous beings who are concerned with the final evaluation of the ascending mortal, beings extending in range from seraphim to Universal Censors and probably on beyond to the Supreme.” <a id="s59_859"></a>[UB 112:6.4](/en/The_Urantia_Book/112#p6_4)
 4. Morontia memory.
 	> “The persistence of memory is proof of the retention of the identity of original selfhood; it is essential to complete self-consciousness of personality continuity and expansion.
 Those mortals who ascend without Adjusters are dependent on the instruction of seraphic associates for the reconstruction of human memory; otherwise the morontia souls of the Spirit-fused mortals are not limited.
 The pattern of memory persists in the soul, but this pattern requires the presence of the former Adjuster to become _immediately_ self-realizable as continuing memory.
-Without the Adjuster, it requires considerable time for the mortal survivor to re-explore and relearn, to recapture, the memory consciousness of the meanings and values of a former existence.”
-[UB 112:6.8](/en/The_Urantia_Book/112#p6_8)
+Without the Adjuster, it requires considerable time for the mortal survivor to re-explore and relearn, to recapture, the memory consciousness of the meanings and values of a former existence.” <a id="s61_756"></a>[UB 112:6.8](/en/The_Urantia_Book/112#p6_8)

 ### IV.
 MORONTIA MOTA

 1. Mota is stereoscopic philosophy.
 	> “Mota is more than a superior philosophy; it is to philosophy as two eyes are to one; It has a stereoscopic effect on meanings and values.
 Material man sees the universe, as it were, with but one eye—flat.
 Mansion world students achieve cosmic perspective—depth—by superimposing the perceptions of the morontia life upon the perceptions of the physical life.
 And they are enabled to bring these material and morontial viewpoints into true focus largely through the untiring ministry of their seraphic counselors, who so patiently teach the mansion world students and the morontia progressors.
-Many of the teaching counselors of the supreme order of seraphim began their careers as advisers of the newly liberated souls of the mortals of time.”
-[UB 48:6.28](/en/The_Urantia_Book/48#p6_28)
+Many of the teaching counselors of the supreme order of seraphim began their careers as advisers of the newly liberated souls of the mortals of time.” <a id="s66_747"></a>[UB 48:6.28](/en/The_Urantia_Book/48#p6_28)

 2. Mota as related to human philosophy.
 	> “The lower planes of morontia mota join directly with the higher levels of human philosophy.
 On the first mansion world it is the practice to teach the less advanced students by the parallel technique; that is, in one column are presented the more simple concepts of mota meanings, and in the opposite column citation is made of analogous statements of mortal philosophy.